AndrewGrant31/windows-terminal-settings/README.md

 Keep the lines marked with REM; deleting them does, occasionally, cause problems.

-You can, of course, change the colorScheme to suite your own needs.
+You can, of course, change the colorScheme to suite your own wishes.

+## License
+Use this file as you wish, there is no guarantee of merchantability, fitness and comes with no warranty at all.